Frequently Asked Questions

 Applicants who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores regardless of residency.
 Minimum acceptable scores for the TOEFL are 79 on the internet-based test and 550 on the paper test.
 The minimum acceptable IELTS score is 6.5.
 This test is waived only for graduates of U.S. universities or universities in countries in which the native language is English.
 The TTUHSC’s institution code for the TOEFL is 6851.
 TOEFL and IELTS scores are valid for only 2 years.

-Requirements for international students may be found on the SHP website and at the following link:
+Requirements for International Applicants may be found on the SHP website.

 About the Program: